shihab-fw11-297/ValueEnable-/README.md

 ## Installation
 -------------------------
+1. download zip file and extract in system

-1. Run this command in your terminal: npm install
+2. Run this command in your terminal: npm install
-2. In the project directory, you can run: npm start
+3. In the project directory, you can run: npm start
-3. Builds the app for production to the build folder: npm run build
+4. Builds the app for production to the build folder: npm run build

 ## Technologies that we used :-